neondatabase/website/content/docs/introduction/plans.md

 updatedOn: '2024-01-23T17:45:24.329Z'
 ---

-Neon pricing plans are designed to meet different user requirements, ranging from small personal projects to enterprise production workloads.
-Refer to our [pricing](https://neon.tech/pricing) page for an overview of our plans.
-This page provides additional information to help you understand the pricing structure and features of each plan so that you can find the plan that best meets your needs.
+Neon's plans are designed to meet different user requirements, ranging from personal projects to enterprise-level production workloads.
+Refer to our [pricing](https://neon.tech/pricing) page for an overview of our plans and pricing.
+This page provides additional information to help you understand our plans and find the one that best meets your needs.

 ## Pricing plans